St Magnus Way – reflections

 In Chinese Medicine I was delighted to learn that there are a number of different ways to describe the spirit or soul.
 In Icelandic there are more words for snow than we have in English; in the Orient the parts of ourselves which relate to spirituality, to nature or to our innate relationship with other people are as important as our physical and mental aspects.
 Although the spirit is amorphous, hard to define, it is something I have a tangible sense of, particularly when I walk in nature.
 Although sometimes I am content to ‘be’, at other times I become curious and try to understand this puzzle.

 When I sit and meditate in my Shiatsu room in Edinburgh I can simultaneously be in Tibet or Japan or China.
-I don’t know why that is or how it happens and I ponder on these things as I walk.
-I privately think (well, not so privately now!) that at least one explanation is that I was a nun and a monk in former lives.
-It is the best explanation I have come across so far.
+I don’t know why that is or how it happens and so I ponder on these things as I walk.
+I privately thought that at least one explanation was that I was a nun and a monk in former lives.
+It’s the best explanation I could come up with.
 The feeling I had, for example, when I crossed the sands, barefoot, to Mont Saint Michel was real – I ‘knew’ I had walked there before.

 walking across the sands to mont saint michel